 Hearing loss can significantly impact all parts of a senior’s life.
 Unfortunately, this is something many seniors face every day.
 Among other things, they are unable to enjoy entertainment the way they used to.

-Here are some suggestions and options that meet my requirements, sorted from a budget model to some pricier options.
+Here are some suggestions and options that meet my requirements.
 So, what are the best lightweight headphones for elderly?
 Read on to find out!

 Best Lightweight Headphones for Seniors

 Here are my recommended headphones for elders.
 Keep scrolling to learn more about these models and to read detailed reviews too!